|

 For example, would Dennis find it acceptable for 10 homeless winos to kill a

-millionaire and take over his mansion on the grounds that their lives would
+millionaire in order to take over his mansion on the grounds that their lives

-also be far better protected from any passing lunatics who might want to kill
+would also be far better protected from any passing lunatics who might want to

 Well.
 Probably not.